 Kale

+Like vitamin A, vitamin C is an antioxidant, helping guard your skin against environmental stressors.
 Vitamin C also plays a vital role in the production of collagen, which helps keep you and your skin looking youthful.
-Vitamin C can even help repair existing dryness and skin damage, heal wounds, minimize scarring, and reduce wrinkles!
+Vitamin C can even help repair existing dryness and skin damage, heal wounds, minimize scarring, and reduce wrinkles.

-Best of all?
-Vitamin C is easy to include in your diet, as it’s present in many popular foods!
+Best of all, vitamin C is easy to include in your diet, as it’s present in many popular foods.

 30. Lemon